laristra/portage/doc/example.md

 demonstrates Portage's ability to remap multi-material fields.
 In order to preserve sharp interfaces between materials, Portage relies on [Tangram](https://github.com/laristra/tangram) to perform an interface reconstruction on a source mesh.
-Reconstructed material polygons and further intersected with cells on a target mesh.
+Reconstructed material polygons are further intersected with cells on a target mesh.
 Therefore, an input file specifying volume fractions (and optionally material centroids for MOF) is required in addition to specification of the meshes and multiple material fields.
 The file can be generated e.g. by a `vfgen` application in [Tangram](https://github.com/laristra/tangram).